 Split off from the route for a detour to Saratoga Spa State Park where you can picnic, walk nature trails, or take a dip in the park’s two kid-friendly swimming pools (dates have yet to be announced for 2021).
 Kids will especially enjoy the kiddie pool and waterslides at Peerless Pool.
 The stately Victoria Pool was actually built in the 1930s when it was a hot spot (literally—it was the country’s first heated pool) for the rich and famous.

 While you’re at it, head to the charming, historic town of Saratoga Springs and feast on locally-sourced, picky-kid-pleasing comfort food at Comfort Kitchen.

 Rides and attractions for all ages are another 30-minute drive away at Six Flags Great Escape Lodge & Indoor Waterpark in Queensbury.
 This might make a great reward in exchange for good behavior all-trip long, just saying...

 Photo Credit: Carl Heilman

 Any families with kids learning about American history in school should stop the car for a tour of Fort Ticonderoga, the site of a famous American victory during the Revolutionary War.
 Young students can watch their lessons come to life through reenactments, hands-on activities, specialized tours, demonstrations, and seasonal Fifes and Drums of Fort Ticonderoga performances.

 Not only is the natural beauty of the Ausable Chasm—aka “the Grand Canyon of the Adirondacks”—mind-boggling, but there is so much to do that you might consider spending the night at their campground or a nearby motel.
 Families can explore the chasm on foot and raft on the Classic Tour or bike on the 15 miles of mountain bike trails.
-During the summer, you can also inner tube down the river and even take a lantern light tour at night on Wednesdays, Fridays, and Saturdays in May and June, with Wednesdays added in starting in July.
+During the summer, you can also inner tube down the river and even take a lantern light tour at night on Fridays, and Saturdays in May and June, with Wednesdays added in starting in July.